National Night Out

 Where Do I Start?

-• Find out if there is enough interest among your neighborhood.
+- Find out if there is enough interest among your neighborhood.
 Going door to door, starting a group email, announcing on Nextdoor, or creating a private Facebook page are all great ways to determine if a NNO celebration is right for your neighborhood!

 (We can not guarantee your party will be visited by emergency personnel or city officials if you do not register your party.)